Configure EIGRP redistribution settings

 • Internal—Routes that are internal to a specific AS.

-• External1—Routes that are external to the AS and imported into OSPF as a Type 1 external route.
+• External1—Routes that are external to the AS and imported into OSPF AS a Type 1 external route.

-• External2—Routes that are external to the AS and imported into the selected process as a Type 2 external route.
+• External2—Routes that are external to the AS and imported into the selected process AS a Type 2 external route.

-• Nsaa-External1—Not-So-Stubby Area (NSSA) routes that are external to the AS and imported into the selected process as Type 1 external routes.
+• Nsaa-External1—Not-So-Stubby Area (NSSA) routes that are external to the AS and imported into the selected process AS Type 1 external routes.

-• Nsaa-External2—(NSSA) routes that are external to the AS and imported into the selected process as Type 2 external routes.
+• Nsaa-External2—(NSSA) routes that are external to the AS and imported into the selected process AS Type 2 external routes.

 Note